top of page

 2023

-Contributor to "Open Sodas: Maistas" at Sodas 2123, with an experimental installation of How to Curate Your Own Textile Art Exhibition (forthcoming, 2023), Vilnius, July 2023.
+Contributor to "Open Sodas: Maistas" at Sodas 2123, with an experimental installation of Choose Your Own Textile Art Exhibition, Vilnius, July 2023.

 Organiser of the reading group RUDE READERS at Sodas 2123, Vilnius, July 2023.